 Thyrsostachys oliveri

 The genus Thyrsostachys only has one other species.
 Thyrsostachys oliveri, sometimes called Oliver Bamboo, is similar in most respects.
 Common throughout Southeast Asia, it is widely used as a culinary product and for building material.
 In warmer climates, like Southern Florida or Hawaii, it’s also cultivated as an ornamental.
-This might be the species that is commonly known in Vietnam as “Tam Vong”.
+This might be one of the species that is commonly known in Vietnam as “Tam Vong”.

 Tam Vong Solid Bamboo Wolf

-Thyrsostachys siamensis vs. T. oliveri
+Thyrsostachys siamensis vs. Thyrsostachys oliveri

 Sometimes it is said that T. oliveri is taller than T. siamensis.
 However, the location and other factors can affect the plants’ maximum height.
 In addition, both species may have been subject to human selection for hundreds if not thousands of years.
 One of the selection criteria was certainly for height, both in terms of lower height and greater height.
 So this would not appear to be a reliable differentiator between cultivated plants.